patrickfatrick/closed-captioning-demo-react/README.md

 ## What is it?

 This is a tiny demo for closed captioning a video based on data fetched from the server.
-It's all built in Vue with Vuex to manage the state tee (as small as it is).
+It's all built in Vue with Vuex to manage the state tree (as small as it is).

 My main concerns were to make it realistic and functional.